skornehl/docker-workshop/template/md/orchestration/PITCHME.md

 - Initialize master
 - Initialize network
 - Join the other as nodes
-- Have a look with `docker node ls`
+- Have a look with `kubectl get nodes`
 @olend
 @snapend